E-xyza/zig_parser/README.md

 Parses Zig files.

-Note: This version of Zig.Parser is pinned to Zig 0.10.x and the entire architecture will be rewritten on Zig 0.11.x.
-Until the architecture is revised, do NOT rely on the data structures emitted by Zig.Parser.
+Note: This version of Zig.Parser is pinned to Zig 0.11.x

 Future versions of Zig.Parser will be pinned to Zig version releases, so that The Zig PEG spec will be kept in-line, the version it's pinned to will be notated here.

+When Zig reaches v1.0, Zig.Parser will be able to parse multiple versions of the language, or possibly support forks of Zig as necessary to be able to handle other features.

 ## Installation